 Sparks sat there, absorbing Granger’s analysis.
 “Okay.
 That’s some heavy stuff, there, pardner.
 But how do you explain all the piano music you heard?”

-Granger looked into his friend’s eyes, then his expanded into Middle Space as he half smiled and answered,” I haven’t a clue.
+Granger looked into his friend’s eyes, then his expanded into Middle Space as he half smiled, slowly shook his head, and answered,” I haven’t a clue.
 Some things God holds close to His chest.”

 Long after Granger went inside and closed the door, the young deputy sheriff sat there thinking.
 After ten minutes had passed, he was no closer to figuring it out than before.
 Still quiet, he shifted his ride into “D” and headed into what was turning out to be one of the most lovely sunsets he’d ever noticed.